-D. A lawyer shall retain, in accordance with this rule, all trust account bank statements, cancelled pre-numbered checks (unless recorded on microfilm or stored electronically by a bank or other financial institution that maintains such records for the length of time required by this rule), other evidence of disbursements, duplicate deposit slips or the equivalent (which shall be sufficiently detailed to identify each item), client ledgers, trust account general ledger or register, and reports to clients.
+D. A lawyer or legal paraprofessional shall retain, in accordance with this rule, all trust account bank statements, cancelled pre-numbered checks (unless recorded on microfilm or stored electronically by a bank or other financial institution that maintains such records for the length of time required by this rule), other evidence of disbursements, duplicate deposit slips or the equivalent (which shall be sufficiently detailed to identify each item), client ledgers, trust account general ledger or register, and reports to clients.

 B. within three business days of receipt of notice or actual knowledge that a chargeback has been made, the lawyer deposits into the trust account his or her own funds in an amount equal to the amount of the chargeback that exceeds the client's credit card funds remaining in the trust account, and any fees or charges associated with the chargeback; and

-B. A lawyer's disbursement of funds from a trust account in reliance on deposits that are not yet collected funds in any circumstances other than those four categories set forth above, when it results in funds of clients or third persons being used, endangered, or encumbered, will be grounds for a finding of professional misconduct.
+B. A lawyer's or legal paraprofessional's disbursement of funds from a trust account in reliance on deposits that are not yet collected funds in any circumstances other than those four categories set forth above, when it results in funds of clients or third persons being used, endangered, or encumbered, will be grounds for a finding of professional misconduct.

 5. Methods of Disbursement.
-All trust account disbursements shall be made by pre-numbered check or by electronic transfer, provided the lawyer maintains a record of such disbursements in accordance with the requirements of this rule.
+All trust account disbursements shall be made by pre-numbered check or by electronic transfer, provided the lawyer or legal paraprofessional maintains a record of such disbursements in accordance with the requirements of this rule.
 All instruments of disbursement shall be identified as a disbursement from a trust account.

 (c) Certificate of Compliance.
-Every active member of the state bar shall on or before February 1 of each year file with the board a certificate certifying compliance with the provisions of this rule and ER 1.15 of the Arizona Rules of Professional Conduct, or that he or she is exempt from the provisions of this rule and ER 1.15.
+Every active and affiliate member of the state bar shall on or before February 1 of each year file with the board a certificate certifying compliance with the provisions of this rule and ER 1.15 of the Arizona Rules of Professional Conduct, or that he or she is exempt from the provisions of this rule and ER 1.15.
 The certificate of compliance shall state as follows: